eduardolucioac/cpphamming/README.md

 For Linux it is enough have g++ installed!

- * To compile and use...
+ * To compile and use on Linux...

 ```
 cd "/<pat_to_cpphamming>/cpphamming/"